tomasr8/SR-Code/README.md

 Once we have the start corner, we rotate the qr code so that the start corner is in the top left.
 Then, we just read the data column by column, skipping the middle part reserved for the circles.

 Why the rings?
 It's a pretty specific shape which is unlikely to appear randomly unless we're dealing with an actual qr code.
 It's also symmetrical so we can check for it regardless of the orientation the code.

+## Limitations

+- Maximum 16 characters from this character set:

+This is the result of the encoding scheme/ I had 288 bits to work with which leaves 288/3=96 bits for the message.
+Using base64, I can encode one character in 6 bits, thus 96/6=16 total characters.